 Here is the same video but with a style transfer applied to each frame.
 This video uses an optical flow algorithm to identify moving objects from frame to frame.
 This allows for the creation of coherent videos with consistent styles applied to objects.
 Coherency reduces the flickering that typically occurs in these kinds of videos.

 This is only 5 seconds because it takes a long time to create.
-I'll replace it with the full version in a few days.

 As far as form goes there are two other directions I can go here other than single frame images and videos.
 Two that I can think of right now, that is.